-Line 9e.-Enter the total amount to be subtracted from the policyholders surplus account under section 815(d)(2) as in effect prior to the Act of 1984.
-At that time, section 815(d)(2) provided that if, for any tax year, a corporation was not an insurance company, or if for any two successive tax years a corporation was not a LIC, then any balance remaining in the policyholders surplus account at the end of the last tax year that the corporation was a LIC must be included in taxable income for that tax year.
+Line 9e.
+Enter the total amount to be subtracted from the PSA under section 815(d)(2) as in effect prior to the Act of 1984.
+At that time, section 815(d)(2) provided that if, for any tax year, a corporation was not an insurance company, or if for any two successive tax years a corporation was not a LIC, then any balance remaining in the PSA at the end of the last tax year that the corporation was a LIC must be included in taxable income for that tax year.

-Schedule K-Tax Computation
+Schedule K - Tax Computation